 Use an M2.5 hex wrench to loosen the set screw on the bottom of the heater block.
 Remove the heater cartridge and thermistor from the assembly.

 Using the new components included with the kit, thread the shorter end of the all metal heatbreak into the cooling block until it is tight.

 Thread the cone shaped end of the all metal heatbreak into the top of the heater block, leaving it loose.
 The heater block set screw should be facing away from the cooling block as shown.
-If you got full kit, you can replace stock heater block with new block from the kit.
-For standard kit - use stock heater block.

 Insert the heater cartridge into the new heater block and then tighten the set screw to secure it in place.
 Screw the new Hex M3 Thermistor in as well (for full kit) or install stock thermistor with M3 screw, washer and cotton insulator.